Trends in PM Software Tools

-It can easily be augued that MS Outlook is the most commonly used project management software in existence today.
+Outlook.
+It can easily be argued that MS Outlook is the most commonly used project management software in existence today.
 Why?
 Because 90% of a project managers job is communication.
 And 2nd only to verbal communication, e-mail communication is the mode.

-Here is a direct quote from one of our students on Oct.
-12, 2009:
+Here is a direct quote from one of our students:

 “I’ve been obsessively laying out my project plan for next year and updating my network diagram.
 I even created a Gantt chart.
 This is incredibly helpful!
 I saw that I need to crunch my network diagram in order to hit specific dates when I can and can’t do things.
 I really love Visio, although I am still a novice.
 One thing that really came to light for me this weekend was that all of these tools really help ensure buy in and success.
 If I post the Gantt chart for my team to see for next year, it will help build teamwork and buy in to ensure we are all focused on getting this project done.
 I know communication and teamwork are only part of PM but for me this is so critical.
 It was like a light bulb went off!
 I am very excited to share this with my supervisors as we begin working on some larger projects in our library this fall.
 I anticipate I will be working more with Visio.”

 – Certificate in Project Management student with Successful Projects